kuenishi/cargo-stow/README.md

-Rather, we just add a single section in `Cargo.toml` manifest named `[package.metadata.container]` that describes container image name and, by a single subcommand `cargo stow build` , we obtaing a cleanly built container image.
+Rather, we just add a single section in `Cargo.toml` manifest named `[package.metadata.container]` that describes container image name and, by a single subcommand `cargo stow build` , we obtain a cleanly built container image.
 That won't bother us any more as long as this crate is correctly designed.